-It comes back to what are their pain points and how you can address them at the right time—sometimes knowing when the right time it is harder than it sounds.
-A quick lead response time can help here as they just signaled their interest in your product.
+It comes back to what are their pain points and how you can address them at the right time.
+Sometimes knowing when the right time is is harder than it sounds.
+A quick lead response time can help here, as they just signaled their interest in your product.

-For example, I often go to websites of conferences￼ and reach out to sponsors to offer them my event coverage package￼￼￼.
+For example, in the past, I’ve gone to websites of conferences￼ and reached out to sponsors to offer them my event coverage package￼￼￼.

 Sometimes people reply and say they were so upset that I emailed them out of the blue.
 Other times people reply and say that sounds like a great idea; let’s discuss it.
 Sometimes the timing was right, and sometimes it was wrong.
 Of course, it can be hard to figure out where their mindset is.

 Another strategy is to focus the discussion around asking about what their current goals and needs are.

 Again this can work with some people but doesn’t work with other people.
 For example, when somebody calls me and asked me what my current goals or needs are I often disqualify that call as an immediate sales call that I don’t have time for.
 But if somebody calls me and says “hey do you need help with X” and I currently need to ask I might be open to considering furthering that discussion.

 Sometimes it might be OK to send somebody a coupon, and sometimes it might not be the right time for that.